 SINGH: Absolutely, yeah.
-As you mentioned, my first book was "Fermat's Enigma," and that's all about a notorious problem known as Fermat's Last Theorem.
-And I was watching "The Simpsons" one day, an excerpt called "The Wizard of Evergreen Terrace."
-And there on a blackboard behind Homer was an equation that directly relates to Fermat's Last Theorem.
+I mean, as you mentioned, my first book was "Fermat's Enigma," and that's all about a notorious problem known as Fermat's Last Theorem.
+And I was watching "The Simpsons" one day - an episode called "The Wizard of Evergreen Terrace" - and there, on a blackboard behind Homer, was an equation that directly relates to Fermat's Last Theorem.
 And, you know, I don't miss things like that because...

 SIMON: No, no. What the rest of us just see as a bunch of scrawls...

 SINGH: Yeah.
-I wrote the book, so I can't miss that.
-So, I found out who the writer and it's a chap called David X. Cohen.
-And David X. Cohen has written mathematical papers, you know, serious research papers.
+No - I wrote the book, so I can't miss that.
+So I found out who the writer was, and it's a chap called David X. Cohen.
+And David X. Cohen has written mathematical papers - you know, serious research papers.
 And then I found out that he's not the only mathematician.
-There are other writers who have Ph.D.s. in math.
+There are other writers who have Ph.D.s in math.
 One was a Yale professor.
 And they've all been doing it.
 They've all been smuggling math into the seams of "The Simpsons."

 SIMON: Mike Reis, Al Jean - you met them.

 SINGH: Yeah.
-So, Scott, about 10 years ago, I first started contacting the writers.
-It wasn't until last year in fact I actually went over and I spent a week in their offices.
+So I - forgot - about 10 years ago, I first started contacting the writers.
+It wasn't until last year, in fact, I actually went over and I spent a week in their offices.
 And I interviewed the mathematical writers and got their take on, you know, why do they do this?
-But also I think the other interesting thing I wanted to know was what their theory was as to why mathematicians had ended up on what is now the world's most successful sitcom?
-The one they all seem to agree on was the fact that mathematicians love logic but they also love twisting logic, they love bending logic, they love playing with it and they love occasionally breaking it.
+But also, I think the other interesting thing I wanted to know was what their theory was as to why mathematicians had ended up on what is now the world's most successful sitcom?
+The one that they all seemed to agree on was the fact that mathematicians love logic, but they also love twisting logic - they love bending logic, they love playing with it and they love, occasionally, breaking it.
 And when you break logic, that's where humor appears.